-A waveform can also be stored from the fascia using the DATA STORAGE/Waveform Storage> Trigger Waveform setting
+A waveform can also be stored from the fascia using the DATA STORAGE/Waveform Storage>Trigger Waveform setting

-Waveform records are stored in real time into RAM memory and then archived to non-volatile memory as a background task during quiescent periods, see 6.4.7 below.
+Waveform records are stored in real time into RAM memory and then archived to non-volatile memory as a background task during quiescent periods, see 6.5.7 below.
 Sufficient RAM is allocated for 10 seconds of waveform data.
-This is allocated to records according to the user setting Record Duration which has options of 10x1s, 5x2s, 2x5s or 1x10s.
-10 records are always stored in the archive regardless of their duration and of the value of this user setting but if a new record is triggered before the oldest record in RAM is archived, data can be lost.
+This is allocated to records according to the user setting Record Duration which has options of 1s, 2s, 5s or 10s.
+10 records (5 for 'A' variant 7SR1102) are always stored in the archive regardless of their duration but if a new record is triggered before the oldest record in RAM is archived, data can be lost if the RAM capacity is exceeded.
 If records are expected in rapid succession, such as with short deadtime autoreclose, this setting should be selected to suit.
 The most recent is waveform 1.
 The user can also specify the percentage of waveform storage prior to waveform triggering.
 When the waveform archive buffer is full (i.e. 10 records are stored) the triggering of a new waveform record causes the oldest record - waveform 10 - to be overwritten.